 This plan was designed for competitive runners looking for guidance and structure to take them to the next level.
 A high level of commitment is required in terms of both effort and mileage.
 By the end, you should be fit, fast, and ready to race.

 Meant to be done in-season, use this plan for the final 6-8 weeks leading into a 5k race.
 You should have a strong base under you before beginning this plan.
-The distance and intensity start at a fairly high level and increases quickly.
+The distance and intensity start at a fairly high level and increase quickly.
 This is meant for runners who have experience with structured training, aggressive speed work, and who put a premium on speed.
 This is not a plan that is meant to be done regularly.
-It should be saved for a big push towards a special goal.
+It should be saved for a big push toward a special goal.
 Speedwork is always a challenge, and this plan requires it.

 If you've struggled to translate your training into tangible results on race day, do this plan.
 It will push you out of your comfort zone and ask you to run fast, hard, and often.
 If you want to set a best time for a 5k, this is your plan.